patchlevel/event-sourcing/docs/pages/projection.md

 The active status describes the projections currently being actively managed by the projectionist.
 These projections have a projector, follow the event stream and should be up-to-date.

+### Finished

+A projection is finished if the projector has the mode `RunMode::Once`.
+This means that the projection is only run once and then set to finished if it reaches the end of the event stream.

 ### Outdated